Trauma trigger

-A trauma trigger is a psychological stimulus that prompts involuntary recall of a previous traumatic experience.
+A trauma trigger is a psychological stimulus that prompts involuntary recall of a previous traumatic experience, typically in the form of a flashback to that overwhelming prior experience.
 The stimulus itself need not be frightening or traumatic and may be only indirectly or superficially reminiscent of an earlier traumatic incident, such as a scent or a piece of clothing.
 Triggers can be subtle, individual, and difficult for others to predict.
 A trauma trigger may also be called a trauma stimulus, a trauma stressor or a trauma reminder.

 The process of connecting a traumatic experience to a trauma trigger is called traumatic coupling.
-When trauma is "triggered", the involuntary response goes far beyond feeling uncomfortable and can feel overwhelming and uncontrollable, such as a panic attack, a flashback, or a strong impulse to flee to a safe place.
-Avoiding a trauma trigger, and therefore the potentially extreme reaction it provokes, is a common behavioral symptom of posttraumatic stress disorder (PTSD) and post-traumatic embitterment disorder (PTED), a treatable and usually temporary condition in which people sometimes experience overwhelming emotional or physical symptoms when something reminds them of, or "triggers" the memory of, a traumatic event.
+When trauma is "triggered", the involuntary response goes far beyond feeling uncomfortable or upset and can feel overwhelming and uncontrollable, such as a panic attack, a flashback, or a strong impulse to flee to a safe place.
+Avoiding a trauma trigger, and therefore the potentially extreme reaction it provokes, is a common behavioral symptom of post traumatic stress disorder (PTSD) and post-traumatic embitterment disorder (PTED), treatable and usually temporary conditions in which people sometimes experience overwhelming emotional or physical symptoms when something reminds them of, or "triggers" the memory of a traumatic event.
 Long-term avoidance of triggers increases the likelihood that the affected person will develop a disabling level of PTSD.
 Identifying and addressing trauma triggers is an important part of treating PTSD.

 A trigger warning is a message presented to an audience about the contents of a piece of media, to warn them that it contains potentially distressing content.
 A more generic term, which is not directly focused on PTSD, is content warning.

 Triggers

+Trauma triggers have been recognized by medical professionals since the 19th century.
 The trigger can be anything that provokes fear or distressing memories in the affected person, and which the affected person associates with a previous traumatic experience.
 Just as trauma is not merely an unpleasant or adverse experience, a trauma trigger is not merely something that makes a person feel uncomfortable or offended.
 Some common triggers are: